 What will I learn?

-The Bachelor of ICT is unique in that all students complete two majors: Network Technology and Software Technology.
+The Bachelor of ICT is unique in that students can choose from two majors: Network Technology and Software Technology.
 Full-time students typically take three years to complete all of their 24 units.
-In your Network Technology major, you will learn about the networking aspect of ICT infrastructure, and will also gain Cisco certifications, which are embedded into the course content.
-In your Software Technology major, you will gain an understanding of how to enhance and maintain existing applications and assist in the choice of software according to the needs of an organisation.
+In the Network Technology major, you will learn about the networking aspect of ICT infrastructure, and will prepare for your Cisco certification exam.
+In the Software Technology major, you will gain an understanding of how to enhance and maintain existing applications and assist in the choice of software according to the needs of an organisation.
 Underwriting all of this is a focus on clear and effective stakeholder communication and project management.
 Check out the course page for a full list of units.

 What career pathways are available?